rjmontalvo/LINQ_Exercises/README.md

 <details><summary>Objectives</summary>
 <p>

-- [ ] Use OfType to conver to IEnumerable
+- [x] Use OfType to convert to IEnumerable
-- [ ] Sequences, Elements, and Scalars
+- [x] Sequences, Elements, and Scalars

 </p>
 </details>